Jennifer Finney Boylan

 Boylan has been a frequent guest on a number of national television and radio programs, including The Oprah Winfrey Show and The Today Show, and is a regular contributor to the op-ed page of The New York Times.

-Boylan lives in rural Maine with her wife, Deirdre “Grace” Finney, and two sons, Zach and Sean.

-Second pass | Boylan has been a frequent guest on a number of national television and radio programs, including The Oprah Winfrey Show and The Today Show, and is a regular contributor to the op-ed page of The New York Times.

 Boylan lives in New York City and rural Maine with her wife, Deirdre “Grace” Finney, and two sons, Zach and Sean.